The TANGO project aims at

 - Extending existing software development models and methodologies to enable developers to more easily exploit and optimize the design and code of their applications for execution on heterogeneous hardware;

 - Developing an energy consumption models to help developers quantify the energy requirements of software components when running on various types of heterogeneous hardware

 The TANGO project will

-- Develop a toolbox that implements the reference architecture including IDE plugins and runtime middleware to exploit heterogeneous hardware capabilities for enhanced performance in execution time while reducing energy consumption needs
+- Develop a toolbox to exploit heterogeneous hardware capabilities while reducing energy consumption needs

-TANGO helps developers with the need imposed by the new context of hardware heterogeneity.
-Thanks to a rapid prototyping approach and emulation with associated IDE plugins, developers will better understand how to model sofware components in their application architecture to exploit adequately the capabilities offered by various types of heterogeneous hardware.
+Thanks to a rapid prototyping approach and emulation with associated IDE plugins, TANGO helps developers to better understand how to model sofware components in their application architecture to exploit adequately the capabilities offered by various types of heterogeneous hardware.
 The runtime middleware components of the TANGO toolbox also helps to abstract away from the implementation complexity of compiling, deploying and executing software on heterogeneous hardware effectively available at operation time.